What Causes Prior Auth Bottlenecks?

 Why Most Practices Cannot Fix This Internally

-Authorization management requires dedicated staff who do nothing but track, submit, follow up, and escalate auth requests.
+Authorization management requires assigned staff who do nothing but track, submit, follow up, and escalate auth requests.
 In most practices, this falls to the front desk or a billing coordinator who is already handling five other responsibilities.
 The result is inconsistent compliance — authorizations get submitted for some visits but not others, expiration dates are missed, and denial patterns emerge that nobody has time to analyze.
-Outsourcing authorization management to a billing team with dedicated auth specialists eliminates the capacity problem entirely.
+Outsourcing authorization management to a billing team with prior-auth specialists eliminates the capacity problem entirely.

 Common Questions